dat-ecosystem/dat/docs/what-is-dat.md

 Every database is made up of two tables.
 One holds the data, the other contains the chronological history of all operations.
 Whenever a row is written, edited or deleted from a table a row is added to the history table that describes the change.

-If you created a row with data `{"id": "1", "hello": "world"}`, Couch would store a record in the history table that looked like `{"sequence": "1", "id": "1", "action": "created"}`.
-If you then delete document 1, Couch would store a new entry in the history table: `{"sequence": "2", "id": "1", "action": "deleted"}`. `sequence` refers to the chronological order e.g. the operation number for this particular change in the entire sequence of operations.
+If you created a row with data `{"key": "1", "hello": "world"}`, Couch would store a record in the history table that looked like `{"change": "1", "key": "1", "action": "created"}`.
+If you then delete document 1, Couch would store a new entry in the history table: `{"change": "2", "key": "1", "action": "deleted"}`. `change` refers to the chronological order e.g. the operation number for this particular change in the entire sequence of operations.

 Some databases only have one table per database.
 If you create a row and then later delete it, the database has no way of remembering what documents used to be there.
 For certain use cases this is okay, but for synchronization this is unacceptable.